VoronDesign/VoronUsers/printer_mods/chilicoke/Low_profile_exhaust_duct_adapter/README.md

 ![Completed pic](installed.jpg?raw=true)

-Part needs to be assumbled with super glue, also requires minimum 8 6x4mm diameter disk magnets for the quick release.
-Weaker or thinner magents can be stacked for additional pull strength.
+Part needs to be assumbled with super glue, also requires minimum 8 6x4mm disk magnets for the quick release.
+Multiple thinner magents can also be used if stacked together for additional pull strength.
+Holes for magnets should be a press fit if printed with .4mm nozzle, I printed mine with .8 and they needed to be reamed for a good fit.

 ![apply glue to the highlighted surfaces](glue_surfaces.png?raw=true)